rado-radoev/Codewars/Readme.txt

-This section contains code from Codewars Katas & Exercism.io and HackReactor exercises
+This repo contains code from Codewars Katas, Exercism.io, HackReactor exercises and LeetCode